Tareq Mubarak Taher

 Tareq Mubarak Taher, born as Dennis Kipkurui Sang (طارق مبارك طاهر, born 1 December 1986), is a middle-distance runner who represents Bahrain after changing nationality from Kenya.
 His speciality is the 3000 metres steeplechase.
 His personal best time of 8:06.13 minutes is also the Bahraini national record, set on 13 July 2009 at the Athens Grand Prix Tsiklitiria.

 Ascent in international athletics

 The allegiance transfer from Kenya to Bahrain took place on 1 January 2005.
 Taher emerged on the international athletics scene at the 2005 World Cross Country Championships, where he finished ninth in the junior race.

-He later competed at the 2005 World Youth Championships in Marrakech, Morocco where he won the 2000 metres steeplechase event.
+He later competed at the 2005 World Youth Championships in Marrakesh, Morocco, where he won the 2000 metres steeplechase event.
 Reportedly, Taher "made it look easy" as he let other runners lead the race until he broke away at the final water jump.
 With the time 5:23.95 minutes he set a new world youth's best performance.
 The previous best performance belonged to Kenyan Ronald Kipchumba Rutto with 5:27.64 minutes.